 The National Institute of Economic Research (NIER) is a government agency operating under the Ministry of Finance.
 We perform analyses and forecasts of the Swedish and international economy as a basis for economic policy in Sweden, and conduct related research.

-Our forecasts are not only an independent basis for economic policy, but are also used by other government agencies, companies and organizations.
-As with other agencies, we have an independent status.
-Our analysis and our research is therefore conducted without political considerations.
+Our forecasts are not only an independent basis for economic policy, but are also used by other government agencies, firms and organisations.
+As with other government agencies in Sweden, we have an independent status.
+Our analysis and research are therefore conducted without political interference.

-The Institute was founded in 1937 and has about 55 employees.
+The NIER was founded in 1937 and has about 55 employees.
 It is headed by Director-General Urban Hansson Brusewitz.

-In connection with our forecasts, we invite partners and analysts from banks, government agencies and other organizations to analyst meetings.
-Our clients are mainly government offices, other government agencies and NGOs.
-An assignment may be in the form of an investigation or a model simulation to describe the effects of policy change.
+In connection with our forecasts, we invite partners and analysts from banks, government agencies and other organisations to analyst meetings.

-We also offer lectures on the theme of economic and macroeconomics.
+We also give lectures on economic topics.
 With our expertise, we can also take on different investigations in the macro and environmental economics.

-The NIER accepts various kinds of commissioned assignments in the areas of macroeconomics and environmental economics.
-The principal clients are the Swedish Government Offices, government agencies, and organizations representing various interests.
+The NIER accepts various kinds of commissions in the fields of macroeconomics and environmental economics.
+Our principal clients are the Swedish Government Offices, government agencies, and organizations representing various interests.

-An assignment may take the form of a study or a model simulation to describe the effects of a change in economic policy or economic shocks of various kinds.
+An commission might take the form of a study or a model simulation to describe the effects of a change in economic policy or economic shocks of various kinds.

-Examples of completed assignments include macroeconomic calculations and environmental supplements to the report of the Long Term Planning Commission, analyses of the effects of shorter working hours, and studies on the impact of demographic changes on government expenditure.
+Examples of completed commissions include macroeconomic calculations and environmental supplements to the report of the Long Term Planning Commission, analyses of the effects of shorter working hours, and studies of the impact of demographic changes on government expenditure.